 Craig N. Musselman, P.E., will begin his second year of his third two-year term as ABET treasurer.
 Previously, Musselman was the representative director from the National Society of Professional Engineers (NSPE) on the ABET Board of Directors for five years, as well as a member of the ABET Finance Committee for three years.
 He has 42 years of experience in planning, design and construction administration of public works projects and is the president of CMA Engineers, Inc., a 30-person civil and environmental consulting engineering firm based in Portsmouth, NH.

-ABET is a nonprofit, non-governmental organization recognized by the Council for Higher Education Accreditation (CHEA).
+ABET is a nonprofit, non-governmental organization with ISO 9001:2015 certification.
 We accredit college and university programs in the disciplines of applied science, computing, engineering and engineering technology at the associate, bachelor and master degree levels.

 With ABET accreditation, students, employers and the society we serve can be confident that a program meets the quality standards that produce graduates prepared to enter a global workforce.
 For more information visit www.abet.org